-- 26 1.
-Look for correct exit.
+- 1. Look for the correct exit.

 - 2. Check mirrors.

-- 3. Move into proper lane.
+- 3. Move into the proper lane.

-- 4. Watch for deceleration lane.
+- 4. Watch for a deceleration lane.

-- 30 5.
-Check mirror.
+- 5. Check mirror.

-- 31 6.
-Signal intention to turn.
+- 6. Signal intention to turn.

-1 EXIT
+EXIT

-- 2 1.
-Reduce speed on deceleration lane, not before, if possible to do so. - 3 2.
-Watch for exit ramp speed limit sign. - 4 3.
-When deceleration lane is part of acceleration lane, watch for entering vehicles. - 5 4.
+- 1. Reduce speed on deceleration lane, not before, if possible, to do so. - 2.
+Watch for an exit ramp speed limit sign. - 3.
+When the deceleration lane is part of the acceleration lane, watch for entering vehicles. - 4.
 Observe speed limit signs. - 5.
-Drive in center of appropriate lane and stay clear of barriers. - 7 6.
-Watch for other vehicles changing lanes. - 8 7.
-Observe signs on cross roadways, giving information on alternate destinations. - 9 8.
+Drive in the center of the appropriate lane and stay clear of barriers. - 6.
+Watch for other vehicles changing lanes. - 7.
+Observe signs on cross roadways, giving information on alternate destinations. - 8.
 Check speed. - 9.
-When nearing end of exit ramp, slow down and prepare to stop.
-Watch for traffic that may be stopped or waiting in line at the end of ramp.
+When nearing the end of the exit ramp, slow down and prepare to stop.
+Watch for traffic that may be stopped or waiting in line at the end of the ramp.